EmotiBit/EmotiBit_Docs/Getting_Started.md

 - Plug in the 3.7V battery provided with the EmotiBit.
 We recommend that you plug in the Micro-USB cable too, as this will begin recharging the battery, which will be indicated by the YELLOW light on the Adafruit Feather.[ToDo:Add image of stacked up EmotiBit]
 - If the EmotiBit does not automatically start when you plug in the battery, press the reset button(black push-button below the USB connector) on the feather.
 - Wait for the EmotiBit to run through the setup.
   - The EmotiBit momentarily lights up RED, YELLOW and then BLUE light in sequence as it goes through the bootup.
+The boot-up may take longer depending on time taken to connect to WiFi.
   - The Wifi Shield gets activated next, indicated with a green light at the bottom on the feather.(see image in the section below for reference)
 - Open the EmotiBit Oscilloscope you installed in the previous steps.
   - **You should see the Data start to stream on the Oscilloscope!!**